 Rationale: The involvement of all relevant stakeholders in the design and evaluation of documents, materials and services helps to ensure that their development and implementation are adequate in addressing the needs of these stakeholders (Thomacos and Zazryn 2013).
 This is the foundation for enabling and empowering different stakeholders for easy access to, navigation and use of the healthcare facilities.
 Healthcare organizations exist to serve the needs of individuals and communities, therefore organizations need to engage them in all aspects of service and product design and evaluation (Trezona et al. 2017, p.
 7).
 For a healthcare organization that has taken first steps towards becoming a health literate healthcare organization it is particularly important to listen to the voices of individuals with limited health literacy (Brach 2017, p.
 213).
-A health literate healthcare organization uses the results of the feedback of relevant stakeholders to adopt improvements
+A health literate healthcare organization uses the results of the feedback of relevant stakeholders to adopt improvements.

-stakeholders to adopt improvements.

 Sub-Standard 2.1.

-The organization involves patients in Yes Rather Rather

-the development and evaluation of 76- yes no No N/A

-patient-oriented documents, materials 100% 51-75% 26-50% 0-25%

-and services.

-Indicator 2.1.1

-All documents and services relevant for patients are developed and tested together with patient advocates and representatives of patient groups.
+The organization involves patients in the development and evaluation of patient-oriented documents, materials and services.
+Yes 76-100% Rather Yes 51-75% Rather No 26-50% No 0-25% N/A Indicator 2.1.1 All documents and services relevant for patients are developed and tested together with patient advocates and representatives of patient groups.
 (E.g. information sheets, legal information, informed consent forms, apps) Comments: Click here to enter text.
 Indicator 2.1.2.

-The navigation system of the

-organization is tested by patients and is П п П п

-improved following the outcomes.
+The navigation system of the organization is tested by patients and is improved following the outcomes.
+Comments: Click here to enter text.

-Comments:

-Click here to enter text.